NAPE 2025-2027 Legislative Priorities

 - Ensure state employees’ salary and benefits are fully funded

-- Oppose any cutback to vital state services or layoff of state employees
+- Oppose any cutback to vital state services or layoff of state employees that would harm Nebraskans

-- Advocate for measures that move Nebraska towards a fair tax system where corporations and the wealthy pay their fair share
+- Advocate for measures that move Nebraska towards a tax system where corporations and the wealthy pay their fair share

 NAPE will advocate for legislation that ensures a safe working environment for all state employees.